learnscripture/learnscripture.net/docs/architecture.rst

 - it is the page where users spend most of their time
 - it is very complex and demanding in terms of user interface.

-It is currently implemented in Elm, but `we are looking to replace it
+It is currently implemented in Elm, but `we are looking to replace that
 <https://gitlab.com/learnscripture/learnscripture.net/-/issues/181>`_.